Skyscanner/backpack-android/CONTRIBUTING.md

 ## Token generation

 In some cases you may need to re-generate tokens after an update in foundation.
+Token generation currently relies on node.
+To manage the language runtime we recommend using [`nvm`](https://github.com/creationix/nvm).
+The required Node version is in `.nvmrc`.

+With `nvm`, use `nvm use` to set the correct Node version in your machine.

-To do so:
+To update tokens:
 - Ensure the version for foundations + SVGs is up-to-date in `package.json`
 - Run `npm install` to ensure the node package is installed
 - Run `./gradlew generateTokens` to generate the tokens